jeffbonnes/Appcelerator/documentation/index.md

-# joobmobile Module
+# JOOB Mobile Module

 ## Description

 TODO: Enter your module description here

-## Accessing the joobmobile Module
+## Accessing the JOOB Mobile Module

 To access this module from JavaScript, you would do the following:

-	var joobmobile = require("com.joobmobile");
+	var JOOB Mobile = require("com.jadesoftware.joob.mobile");

-The joobmobile variable is a reference to the Module object.
+The JOOB Mobile variable is a reference to the Module object.

 ## Reference